Characteristic foliations -- a survey: Preparations II: Space of leaves

-$\bullet$ If the fibres of $D\to D/{\mathcal F}$ are rational, i.e.\ we are in the situation of Theorem \ref{thm:Reeb}, then $D/{\mathcal F}$ is a smooth projective variety.
-Furthermore, for the characteristic foliation, $D/{\mathcal F}$ comes with a natural symplectic structure.
+$\bullet$ Assume the fibres of $D\to D/{\mathcal F}$ are rational curves.
+Then the description of local charts shows that $D/{\mathcal F}$ is a smooth projective variety, for in this case $\pi_1(L_x)=\{1\}$ and hence $G_{L_x}=\{1\}$.
+In the differentiable setting this is \cite{He60} and for a discussion in our setting see e.g.\ \cite[Lem.\ 5]{Sawon}.
+If, furthermore, ${\mathcal F}$ is the characteristic foliation of a smooth hypersurface in a projective hyperk\"ahler manifold, then $D/{\mathcal F}$ comes with a natural symplectic structure.